 Over the past 10 years, Daniel Reboussin’s primary resource acquisitions for the African Studies Collection have created a significant cluster of manuscripts centered on 20th century African wildlife conservation, with a distinctive focus on the history of community management approaches.
-Newest among these are the Bob Campbell Papers—a donation including 15,000 photographs relating to African wildlife of all kinds—which has been Reboussin’s focus for the last two years.
-Currently Reboussin is processing the original artwork of Democratic Republic of Congo street comic book artist Papa Mfumu’eto.
-In February 2017, the Center for African Studies purchased his working archive of sketches, draft cells, montages, and production materials used to self-publish his popular handmade zines, sold on the streets of Kinshasa during the 1990s.
+Newest among these are the Bob Campbell Papers—a donation including 15,000 photographs relating to African wildlife of all kinds—which has been David’s focus for the last two years.
+Currently, David is processing the original artwork of Democratic Republic of Congo street comic book artist Papa Mfumu’eto.
+In February 2017, the Center for African Studies purchased his working archive of sketches, draft cells, montages and production materials used to self-publish his popular handmade zines, sold on the streets of Kinshasa during the 1990s.

 Areas of Expertise (4)